 You should never start testing without the permission of the system owner.
 In many countries, penetration testing without authorization will likely be considered illegal, so your actions may result in legal consequences.

 There is also the danger of breaking something or triggering intrusion detection/prevention systems.
 This can result in damage or wrong testing results.

-Thus, get a written permission of the system owner before you start.
+Thus, get the written permission of the system owner before you start.
 Know the target environment, and stay within the predefined scope of the test.
 One exception: Organizations may allow penetration testing without prior permission in some cases.
 Look for a security/disclosure policy.
 Some organizations even have a bug bounty program.

 Action 2: Don’t be a script kiddie